 Please visit our Health Care Compliance Alerts page to view related health care compliance publications and communications that may be of interest:

-Hancock Estabrook serves as general counsel to many corporations in the business of delivering healthcare services.
-Working with lawyers in Hancock’s other substantive areas, we offer such clients well-rounded legal teams attuned to the needs of small health care companies and medical practices, as well as complex health care systems.
+We serve as general counsel to many corporations in the business of delivering healthcare services.
+Working with lawyers in our other substantive areas, we offer clients well-rounded legal teams attuned to the needs of small health care companies and medical practices, as well as complex health care systems.
 We advise both not-for-profit/tax-exempt and for-profit clients on governance, corporate compliance, and other operational and regulatory matters, including navigating the complexities of New York State government.
-Representative corporate governance matters on which we advise clients include:
+Representative corporate governance matters we advise clients on include:

-- Drafting and implementing conflict of interest policies and procedures for Boards, management employees and medical staffs
+- Drafting and implementing conflict of interest policies and procedures for Boards, management employees and medical staff.

 - Advising clients on tax-exemption issues including the filing of tax-exemption or IRS Form 1023 applications with the Internal Revenue System, registering with the Charities Bureau of the New York State Attorney General’s Office, and applying for property and sales tax exemptions.

 - Providing Corporate Compliance training for Boards and senior leadership.

 Our health lawyers rigorously monitor emerging legal issues and trends in health care regulation, compliance, and enforcement.
 After decades as the top health law professionals in the region, our attorneys have unrivaled hands-on experience with federal and state regulation of health care delivery and health care providers, including physician self-referral or Stark rules, fraud and abuse and anti-kickback laws, Medicare and Medicaid compliance, the Affordable Care Act, and violations of the federal False Claims Act.
 Representative health care compliance matters on which we advise clients include: